 Awarded annually, we offer international recognition for grassroots peace activists in conflict-affected countries worldwide.
 These are inspiring ipeople who are building a better tomorrow for their communities, in the most fragile and needy places.
 Three winning organisations will each receive $10,000 and online promotion of their work, and $1,000 will be awarded to the winning photography prize.

-The winners will be chosen by an international panel of experts including distinguished peacebuilders, political figures of reconciliation, the Alliance for Peacebuilding and our amazing sponsors: Away and the Pickwell Foundation.
+The winners will be chosen by an international panel of experts including distinguished peacebuilders, political figures of reconciliation, the Alliance for Peacebuilding and our amazing sponsors: Away, Bluegrass Ambassadors and the Pickwell Foundation.

 In the last six years, over 1,000 entries have been received from nearly 100 countries.
 The prize winners have worked with ex-child soldiers in Uganda, young people in Israel-Palestine, villagers hit by drug wars in Colombia, tribal groups in Papua New Guinea and more.